-For this reason, I have chosen to discuss the topic of our interior awareness of the transcendent from two authors who are open to the transcendent, not governed by reductionistic, methodological assumptions, acquainted with a vast number of transcendent experiences from virtually every culture and religion, have understanding and respect for the symbols and expressions of those cultures and religions, and draw their conclusions from their vast empirical and historical studies -- Rudolf Otto and Mircea Eliade.
+For this reason, I have chosen to discuss the topic of our interior awareness of the transcendent from two authors who are open to the transcendent, not governed by reductionistic, methodological assumptions, acquainted with a vast number of transcendent experiences from virtually every culture and religion, have understanding and respect for the symbols and expressions of those cultures and religions, and draw their conclusions from their vast empirical and historical viewpoints.
+See Coles 1991.